Smritigit1202/BCI-EMG-Project/README.md

 - **Scalability & Affordability:** Making the solution accessible for **global deployment**.

 ## 🌍 Impact & Vision
-This project aims to **empower individuals with disabilities** by providing them with a **scalable, cost-effective, and accessible** mobility solution.
+This project aims to **Empower individuals with disabilities** by providing them with a **scalable, cost-effective, and accessible** mobility solution.
 It serves as a strong foundation for **future advancements in assistive technology**, showcasing the potential of **EMG-based control systems** in creating a more inclusive world.

 ---